Celiac Disease: Eating a Gluten-Free Diet

 After you go on a gluten-free diet, symptoms such as bloating, gas, and diarrhea usually bother you less or go away within 2 or 3 weeks.
 Also, your body begins to absorb nutrients normally, and the small intestine gradually heals.

 Do not eat any foods that contain gluten.
-These include bagels, bread, crackers, malted breakfast cereals, pasta, and pizza.
+These include foods made with wheat, barley, rye, or triticale (a wheat-rye cross).

 Avoid all beer products unless they say they are gluten-free.
 Beers with and without alcohol, including lagers, ales, and stouts, contain gluten unless they specifically say they are gluten-free.

 Avoid oats, at least at first.
 Oats may cause symptoms in some people, perhaps as a result of contamination with wheat, barley, or rye during processing.
 But many people who have celiac disease can eat moderate amounts of oats without having symptoms.
 Health professionals vary in their long-term recommendations regarding eating foods with oats.
 But most agree it is best that people newly diagnosed with celiac disease not eat oats until the condition is well controlled with a gluten-free diet.

 Carefully read food labels.
 Look for wheat or wheat products added to foods such as ice cream, salad dressing, candy, canned and frozen soups and vegetables, and other processed foods.

 When you eat out, look for restaurants that serve gluten-free food.
 You might ask if the chef is familiar with cooking without any gluten.
 Also look for grocery stores that sell gluten-free pizza and other foods.
 The Internet can be another source of information on gluten-free foods.